-Your mental health plan is required to let you know that it received your grievance by sending you a written confirmation within 5 calendar days of receipt.
-A grievance received over the phone or in person, that you agree is resolved by the end of the next business day, is exempt and you may not get a letter.
+Your mental health plan is required to let you know that it received your grievance by sending you a written confirmation.

 When Will My Grievance Be Decided?

 The mental health plan must make a decision about your grievance within 90 calendar days from the date you filed your grievance.
 The timeframes for making a decision may be extended by up to 14 calendar days if you request an extension, or if the mental health plan believes that there is a need for additional information and that the delay is for your benefit.
 An example of when a delay might be for your benefit is when the mental health plan believes it might be able to resolve your grievance if they have more time to get information from you or other people involved.